getclump/clump/STITCH.md

 3. Filtering
 ============

-The behavior introduced by the optional fetches compositions allows to define filtering conditions:
+The behavior introduced by the optional fetches compositions allows the definition of filtering conditions:

 ```scala
 val clump: Clump[(Track, User)]